5 Steps to Your Next Job

 An employer has called you in for an interview.
 Follow these final steps to complete your career goals.

 - Prepare for the interview; Know what this specific company needs and how you can fill that need; ensure that you look the part.

 - Be ready for a video interview.
 Watch "How to Prepare for a Video Interview" by WorkIt Daily.

 - Promote yourself during the interview; Know questions to ask and answer; be prepared for a wide variety of interview formats.

 - Follow up and negotiate; Thank the employer for his/her time; know when and how to negotiate salary and benefits.
 Watch "Checking the Status of your Candidacy" by WorkIt Daily.

 We would love to hear from you as we continue to polish this tool.
 Please complete a brief survey about your experience with the self-guided " 5 Steps to Your Next Job."

 You have finished the self-guided "5 Steps to Your Next Job".

-Email your resume to email@example.com for your next step!
-Let her know that you have completed the self guided "5 Steps to Your Next Job."
+Let us know that you have completed the self-guided "5 Steps to Your Next Job."